NBISweden/module-openrefine-dm-practices/_episodes/07-subsetting-the-data.md

 > ## Exercise 6.2
 >
 > Create a new column called `isolate`, and populate the cells with information for **[organism/host/location/isolate/date]** as defined by the ENA checklist.
-Notice that our column names are not (yet) aligned with the onthology of the checklist.
+Notice that our column names are not (yet) aligned with the ontology of the checklist.
 > > ## Solution
 > >
 > > 1.
 In the `virus_identifier` column, select `Edit column` > `Join columns...`.